REFLEXIVE MUSIC ACADEMY

 The Active listening playground is the performative stage where Reflexive Music is learned and performed.
-The ALP Method is based on Reflexive music scores composed and conceptualized by Keren Rosenblum to allow student to start producing their own Active listening playgrounds.
+The ALP Approach & Tools were developed out of Reflexive music scores composed and conceptualized by Keren Rosenblum to allow student to start producing their own Active listening playgrounds.
 The original notation of those scores can accommodate anyone regardless of age, culture, social and health differences.

-ALP is a method that develops creativity, empathy and social connection within a group.
+ALP is a realtime life approach that develops creativity, empathy and social connection within a group.
 The method can be applied to any time-space-condition.
 Participants can be of any age and come from any background.
 A group might consist of just 2 people, or it might include over 1000 people.

 We focus on “finding’ instead of “searching”.
 We loop actions with reactions in a circular mode.
 Within the ALP Method we refer to this process as Reflexive Music.
 The music is everything that happens in the action, reaction and the in-between.
 Here, the term music extends beyond what we know from the world of instruments, orchestras, or choirs.
 It is about each movement, sound, and intention in the action-reaction event.
 ALP allows us to explore the possibilities within this space of action and reaction from multiple perspectives.
 We call this extended layering of perspectives the “I - YOU - WE - WORLD”.